Women Around the World Who ROCK

 Rachel, Juriaen, and son Joan Willem

 Rachel married in 1693 and had 10 children; because her income funded childcare, she continued painting.
 Thumbs up to husband Juriaen Pool!
 He painted this family portrait.
 Rachel didn’t marry for status: Juriaen was younger and raised in an orphanage, where he learned painting.
-While he did work as a painter, he spent more time promoting her career.
+While he did work as a painter, he spent more time promoting HER career.

 Rachel’s renown spread to other countries, and she became a long-distance court painter for a German prince to deliver one highly paid painting a year.
 Plus she literally won the Dutch lottery, which nicely enhanced her financial security.
 She was the first woman to be a member of the fabled artists’ society Confrerie Pictura in The Hague.
 She only stopped painting when she died at 86.